-Well, sometimes by giving them that hope when they need it.
+Well, maybe by sharing some of that hope when you need it.
 That’s what our interviews and turnaround tales are about.
 Because we’re all in that process of becoming who we want to be and it’s never a smooth ride.

 Understanding that our heroes didn’t have a smooth ride either can be a big help.
 To me, to you, to all of us.
 We all face similar challenges in life.
-We all have demons to slay.
+We all have demons to slay on the journey.

 But mostly I help by sharing the skills I’ve developed over the last 20 years.
 To turnaround businesses that are in their early years, the tough years, but have huge potential.

-My greatest tool for doing that is marketing.
+My greatest tool for helping people is marketing.
 I’m really passionate about marketing.
-It’s not about advertising, like most people think.
+Marketing isn’t about advertising, like most people think.
 Marketing is about people and how they see the world.